nodemcu/nodemcu-firmware/docs/modules/pipe.md

 Read a record from a pipe object.

-Note that the recommended method of reading from a pipe is to user a reader function as described below.
+Note that the recommended method of reading from a pipe is to use a reader function as described below.

 #### Syntax
 `pobj:read([size/end_char])`